vesavvo/design_patterns/markdown/assignments/memento.md

 **Goal:**

-In the [Memento code example](../../src/main/java/memento/guistate), there was a graphical user interface that contained three colored rectangles and one checkbox.
-The user could change the colors and the status of the checkbox, and the state of the model would be updated accordingly.
-The application used the Memento pattern to save and restore the state of the model.
-The undo functionality was triggered by the user pressing the `Ctrl+Z` key combination.
+In the [Memento code example](../examples/memento.md), there is a graphical user interface that contains three colored rectangles and one checkbox.
+The user can change the colors and the status of the checkbox, and the state of the model is updated accordingly.
+The application uses the Memento pattern to save and restore the state of the model.
+The undo functionality is triggered by the user pressing the `Ctrl+Z` key combination.

 In this assignment, you add two features to the application: